Readonly

 Flushes the message headers.

-or the first chunk of message data is written.
-It then tries
+chunk of message data is written.
+It then tries to pack

 It is usually desired (it saves a TCP round-trip), but not